 Make sure you have all the parts to the tub surround and each panel is in good shape before applying the adhesive.
 Position each panel without glue where it should be to make sure there are no gaps and that the panels are plumb.

 5. Fix Damaged Drywall

 After removing the old tub surround and before installing of the new fiberglass tub surround, take a close look at the drywall.
-If you had tiles before, grout may have worn away, allowing moisture behind the wall.
-Replace any sections of drywall as necessary.
+If you had tiles before, the grout may have worn away, allowing moisture behind the wall.
+Replace any sections of the drywall as necessary.
 Replace entire panels of basic drywall with green board drywall, which has a moisture-resistant paper covering.
-Fiberglass tub surrounds don't leak that easily, but if moisture gets behind the surround and the wall, green board will reduce mildew and mold growth.
+Fiberglass tub surrounds don't leak that easily, but if moisture gets behind the surround and the wall, the green board will reduce mildew and mold growth.